Minister of Police (New Zealand)

-The Minister of Police is a minister in the government of New Zealand with responsibility for the New Zealand Police.
+The Minister of Police is the minister in the New Zealand Government with responsibility for the New Zealand Police.

-The current officeholder is Ginny Andersen of the Labour Party.
-She has held the position since 20 March 2023.
+The current officeholder is Mark Mitchell.

 History

-Initially responsibility for the police force had rested with the Minister of Defence but was instead allocated to the Minister of Justice in 1896.
+Initially, responsibility for the police force had rested with the Minister of Defence but was instead allocated to the Minister of Justice in 1896.
 The minister responsible for police was, for the most part, the holder of either aforementioned office until it was later split into a separate full ministerial portfolio in 1969.

 List of Police Ministers

 The following ministers have held the office of Minister of Police.